SiR-DanieL/ipify/README.md

 # Overview

-ipify consists of only a front-end client, the Google Chrome extensions.
-This repository cntains the files for it.
+**ipify** consists of a front-end client, the Google Chrome extensions.
+This repository contains the files for it.

 # Development